Williams Brothers Begin

 MARSHALLTOWN has been fortunate to acquire several name-brand lines through the years.
 In 1969, MARSHALLTOWN bought the power trowel line from Construction Machinery Company (“CMC”) in Waterloo, Iowa.
 CMC’s machine was one of the only on the market that automatically stopped when the user released the lever, and these became the first powered machines in MARSHALLTOWN’s line.

 MARSHALLTOWN introduced its Quality Line Tools (“QLT”) brand as another alternative in 1992.
-This line offers quality tools at prices attractive enough for contractors.
+This line offered quality tools at prices attractive enough for contractors.

 In 2002, MARSHALLTOWN broadened its paint and wallpaper line when it purchased Embee (formerly Murray-Black) out of Springfield, Ohio.
 It integrated a full line of putty knives and scrapers, paint stripers, glass cutters and glazing tools, seam rollers, and other paperhanging items.